Photo by Andre Fonseca on Unsplash

 I looked around for the first time since I had started climbing, and I couldn’t believe what I was seeing.
 It was a Penrose staircase.
 But soon the surprise faded, and then I had the oddest feeling.
 Why am I surprised, I asked myself.
 I should have expected this.
 I have been here before, haven’t I?

 So how was I to get out?
 No matter which way I went, up or down I would be trapped in the Penrose stairs for ever.

 As I tried to stand up, I slipped again on my own sweat and came dangerously close to the edge of the stairs.
 There wasn’t even a railing.
 Of course!
 There was no railing.
 So, all I needed to do was jump off the side.
 Now here was an epiphany!
 Not something that seemed even vaguely familiar.

 But I was scared.
 For now that I looked down on the side I could see no floor.
 Just a mist concealing whatever was beneath and I had no idea how far down the floor was.
 Besides, even if I did get to the floor without breaking my leg or dying, there were those concrete doors.
 They had closed on the the door barring my path to the outside world anyway.

 The concrete walls may have disappeared just as strangely as they had appeared, a small voice inside me ventured.
 The mist obscured everything.
 I had to make my decision without knowing everything.
 I had to try.
 But what other alternative did I have?
 I mean what good would come of sitting here for ever.

 Well, the mist could clear, the same voice suggested.

-“Hey make out your mind!”
+“Hey make up your mind!”
 I shouted out loud at it.
 You make up your mind, it retorted.
 I am your mind, remember?

 "Aargh!"
 The mist became more dense, as if it was tightening its grip.
 I was starting to feel claustrophobic.
 I didn’t even know I suffered from claustrophobia.
 Or did I?
 Wasn’t this the exact same feeling I had last week?